Devonté Hynes

 DH

-Positives are great, but there are definitely negatives, which I see.
-And then also as I get older and people have continued to pass away, like Sam, who I was in Test Icicles with, and most recently Gangsta Boo.
+The positives are great.
+But there are definitely hard parts.
+Especially as I get older and more people have passed—like Sam, who I was in Test Icicles with.
+And more recently, Gangsta Boo.

 How did the collaboration with Deana Lawson come about for Freetown Sound?